WenrongWei2000/WenrongWei2000.github.io/_publications/2015-10-01-paper-title-number-3.md

 </div>
 <div class='paper-box-text' markdown="1">

+Then, we determine the reserved output in **Key Step 3** based on the interval prediction results we obtained.

 **Key Step 2: Establish market bidding model for wind farm equipped with Storage**

 Referring to the PJM market rules in the United States, we developed a revenue and cost model for wind farm (equipped with energy storage).
 The specific functions are provided in Equations (1) to (6) in this paper.

 Additionally, the time framework for market bidding is illustrated in the figure below.

 <div class='paper-box'>